 Getting the proper style and fit can make a world of difference to how capris will look on you.

-- Do wear capris that end just below that, where your shin starts to indent – between your calf and the ankle, is best.
+- Do wear capris that end just below the muscular part of your calf, where your shin starts to indent – between your calf and the ankle, is best.
 This is the narrowest part of your lower leg; the part you want to emphasize.

 - *(This perfect length will vary depending on the woman, so it’s worth it to take your pants to the tailor and get an expert opinion before you hem).